codemicro/FSRPv2/README.md

 To run yourself, you will need to download the FSUIPC SDK [from here](https://www.schiratti.com/dowson.html) and install the PyUIPC part into the 32-bit version of Python 3.7 (PyUIPC only works with 32-bit versions of Python).
 In addition to this, you should install [PyPresence](https://pypi.org/project/pypresence/) and [PyQt5](https://pypi.org/project/PyQt5/) from PyPI.

-Once the requirements are installed, make sure your sim has FSUIPC installed into it and you should be able  run "app.py".
+Once the requirements are installed, clone this repo or download it as a ZIP, make sure your sim has FSUIPC installed into it and you should be able run "app.py".

 ## Usage